-The latest set of unaudited accounts is for the year to 31 March 2018.
-When available, copies of the audited accounts may be obtained from the Head of Finance, Cordia (Care) Limited Liability Partnership, Port Dundas Business Park, Blair Court, 100 Borron Street, Glasgow G4 9XE.
+The latest set of audited accounts is for the year to 31 March 2018.
+Copies of the audited accounts may be obtained from the Head of Finance, Cordia (Care) Limited Liability Partnership, Port Dundas Business Park, Blair Court, 100 Borron Street, Glasgow G4 9XE.